| || |

 The Bermudan Sloop built by David Hillyard in 1960

 Each year as the sailing season draws to a close, a few absolute bargains are to be found.
-For December 2017, I'd pick Dawn Lady as an absolute steel for some canny buyer.
-She's had ten years of steady restorative attention, with new keel bolts, mast, rigging, engine and tanks.
-Her owner of the last 11 years has bought a bigger Hillyard, and is extremely keen to not have the ongoing expenses of looking after two boats.
+In December 2017, I picked Dawn Lady as an absolute steel for some canny buyer.
+She'd had many years of steady restorative attention, with new keel bolts, mast, rigging, engine and tanks.
+Her owner of the last 11 years had bought a bigger Hillyard, and was keen to not have the ongoing expenses of looking after two boats.
 The man who knew a bargain when he saw it was Daniel Newburg.
 He first fell in love with Hillyard designed and built boats a decade ago.
 After all that waiting he's finally an owner and very much looking forward to going sailing in Dawn Lady this summer.

 | || |